hayshin/meeplix/docs/style.md

 – Responsive design with tablet/desktop in mind
 – Encourages player focus on cards and storytelling
 – Localization and internationalization using Paraglide
-- Contrast buttons
+- Contrast buttons with accent colors

 ## Tone:
 – Playful, original, curious
 – But with a sleek futuristic polish to reflect the AI innovation

 ## Inspiration Sources:
-– Dixit, Board Games, Gradients,
+– Dixit, Board Games, Gradients, futuristic design

-## Tech stack:
-- SvelteKit as the frontend framework
-- TailwindCSS for stylesheets
-- BitsUI as component library
-- Paraglide for localization and internationalization

-# Backend
-You're emphasizing type-safety and clean design.
-The backend must follow clean architecture principles, fully typed request/response logic, and be modular.

-## Tech stack:
-- ElysiaJS as the backend framework
-- Eden for end-to-end type-safe client-server communication
-- Typebox for input/output validation schemas
-- Drizzle ORM with PostgreSQL for database models and queries